oapicf/pinterest-sdk/clients/go/generated/docs/CatalogsFeedsUpdateRequest.md

 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetCredentials

+`func (o *CatalogsFeedsUpdateRequest) GetCredentials() CatalogsFeedCredentials`

+GetCredentials returns the Credentials field if non-nil, zero value otherwise.

+### GetCredentialsOk

+`func (o *CatalogsFeedsUpdateRequest) GetCredentialsOk() (*CatalogsFeedCredentials, bool)`

+GetCredentialsOk returns a tuple with the Credentials field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetCredentials

+`func (o *CatalogsFeedsUpdateRequest) SetCredentials(v CatalogsFeedCredentials)`

+SetCredentials sets Credentials field to given value.

+### HasCredentials

+`func (o *CatalogsFeedsUpdateRequest) HasCredentials() bool`

+HasCredentials returns a boolean if a field has been set.

+### SetCredentialsNil

+`func (o *CatalogsFeedsUpdateRequest) SetCredentialsNil(b bool)`

+ SetCredentialsNil sets the value for Credentials to be an explicit nil

+### UnsetCredentials
+`func (o *CatalogsFeedsUpdateRequest) UnsetCredentials()`

+UnsetCredentials ensures that no value is present for Credentials, not even an explicit nil
 ### GetDefaultAvailability

 `func (o *CatalogsFeedsUpdateRequest) GetDefaultAvailability() ProductAvailabilityType`